Goring & Streatley railway station

+Layout

 The station has two side platforms (platform 1 on the down main line and platform 4 on the up relief line) and a central island platform with two faces (platform 2 on the up main line and platform 3 on the down relief line).
-Platforms 1 and 2 are only used when engineering works cause stopping trains to use the fast tracks, and the platform edges are closed off by fences incorporating normally closed (but not locked) gates.
+Platforms 1 and 2 are only used when engineering works cause stopping trains to use the fast tracks and the platform edges are closed off by fences incorporating normally closed (but not locked) gates.

 The main station building is to the east of the station, alongside platform 4 and on the opposite side of the station to the village centre.
 There is a large car park to the south of the station building.
 There are also two pedestrian entrances onto platform 1, one of which links directly to Goring village centre.
 Access between the platforms is via a footbridge, accessed by steps and lifts from all platforms.